Societal Advisory Board

 The advisory board meets twice per year.

-The Advisory Board consists of alumni and representatives in a prominent social position in the working field, which gives them special insight and knowledge into the current and future relationship between humanities and society.
+The Advisory Board consists of alumni and representatives in a social position in the working field, which gives them special insight and knowledge into the current and future relationship between humanities and society.
 They represent sectors such as:

 - Museum / culture